MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Export-Clixml.md

 - **ASCII**: Uses the encoding for the ASCII (7-bit) character set.
 - **BigEndianUnicode**: Encodes in UTF-16 format using the big-endian byte order.
+- **BigEndianUTF32**: Encodes in UTF-32 format using the big-endian byte order.
 - **OEM**: Uses the default encoding for MS-DOS and console programs.
 - **Unicode**: Encodes in UTF-16 format using the little-endian byte order.
 - **UTF7**: Encodes in UTF-7 format.